elixir-no-nels/ehos-python/docs/usage.md

 # Create base VM
 openstack server create --flavor <FLAVOR> --image <IMAGE> --nic net-id=<NETID> --security-group <SECURITYGROUP> --key-name <KEYNAME> --user-data /usr/local/share/ehos/base.yaml   <VM_NAME>

-# Notice the vm ID as this is needed below ( it is uuid string)
+# Notice the vm ID as this is needed later ( it is uuid string)

 #Check the status of the booting of the VM, will normally take 1-2 minuttes:
 openstack console log show <VM_ID>